lumphammer/toc-2e-quickstart-fvtt/README.md

 # Trail of Cthulhu 2nd Edition Quickstart for Foundry VTT

+This is the official Trail of Cthulhu 2nd Edition quickstart module for Foundry VTT.

 This module gives you a fully playable QuickStart version of [Trail of Cthulhu 2nd Edition](https://pelgranepress.com/trail-of-cthulhu-second-edition/).